MicrosoftDocs/powerbi-docs/articles/powerbi-learning-3-5-create-map-visualizations.md

 ![](media/powerbi-learning-3-5-create-map-visualizations/3-5_2.png)

 Power BI is flexible about what type of location value it accepts, from more general details like city name or airport code, down to very specific latitude and longitude data.
-Add a field to the **Values** bucket to change the size of the bubble accordingly for each map location.
+Add a field to the **Size** bucket to change the size of the bubble accordingly for each map location.

 ![](media/powerbi-learning-3-5-create-map-visualizations/3-5_3.png)

 ## Create shape maps

 To create a shape map, select the **Filled Map** option in the Visualization pane.
 As with bubble maps, you must add some kind of value to the Location bucket to use this visual.
-Add a field to the Values bucket to change the intensity of the fill color accordingly.
+Add a field to the Size bucket to change the intensity of the fill color accordingly.

 ![](media/powerbi-learning-3-5-create-map-visualizations/3-5_4.png)